 A shorter summary of the plan will also be produced to ensure that it is accessible to a range of audiences.
-The proposed content of the summary plan, which can be printed in fold-out leaflet format is included in the papers after the full plan.
+The proposed content of the summary plan is shown in Appendix A.

 A range of proposed Key Performance Indicators is included as part of the consultation process (Appendix B) The indicators will form part of the quarterly monitoring and reporting against the plan which will continue to be aligned with budget reporting.